22 May Things to Look for When Buying a Used Yacht

 Run a Title Search

-Do a title search of the boat in query to make positive there are not any excellent liens or different points with the vessel.
+Do a title search of the boat in question to make sure there are not any excellent liens or different points with the vessel.
 Be particularly cautious of:

-A title that appears to symbolize a completely different vessel
+A title that appears to characterize a completely different vessel

 Excellent liens on the boat